GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 --------------------------------

-To add additional fonts that you may have purchased or that are available freely in the internet or at your institution, see the instructions in the ``PSL_custom_fonts.txt`` under the ``share/postscriptlight`` directory and continue reading.
-GMT does not read or process any font files and thus does not know anything about installed fonts and their metrics.
+To add additional fonts that you may have purchased or that are available freely in the internet or at your institution, you will need to tell GMT some basic information about such fonts.
+GMT does not actually read or process any font files and thus does not know anything about installed fonts and their metrics.
 In order to use extra fonts in GMT you need to specify the PostScript name of the relevant fonts in the file ``PSL_custom_fonts.txt``.
-You can either edit the existing file distributed with GMT to make the changes global or you can create a new file in the current working directory, e.g.,
+We recommend you place this file in your GMT user directory (~/.gmt) as GMT will look there as well as in your home directory.
+Below is an example of a typical entry for two separate fonts:

    ::